dib-lab/dib_rotation/README.md

 # DIB Lab Metagenomics Rotation Project

+Welcome to the project home for our DIB-lab rotation materials!
+The [training website](dib-lab.github.io/dib_rotation/) contains a much prettier (rendered) version of these materials - check it out!

 The material in this repository covers a metagenomics workflow.
 It incorporates bioinformatics skills like unix, documenting workflows, and using a remote computer.
 It covers the use of tools like sourmash and spacegraphcats.